What’s the Best Mac for Students in 2021?

 Education Pricing is available on eligible Mac models for college students and their parents, as well as faculty, staff, and homeschool teachers.
 Please note that you will be asked to provide acceptable documentation as proof to get the discount.

-How to prepare your Mac for studying?
+How to prepare your Mac for college

-We listed the best options according to the overall combination of price, performance, and portability that you need as a student.
+We listed the best options according to the overall combination of price, performance and portability that you need as a student.
 Choose the best Mac according to your preferences and lifestyle, and don’t forget about the special student discount!

-For students that are looking for a bargain on more powerful models or simply want to save as much as they can on the cheap options, refurbished and second-hand Apple laptops are the way to go.
+Students looking for a bargain might also want to check out refurbished and second-hand Apple laptops.
 You can get a vintage MacBook from a third-party vendor if you don’t mind old-school technology, or browse the Apple website for offers on approved devices.

 What percentage of college students use Macs?